metasnf

 there are.
 Another option is to start by taking a first look at entire

-, sorted by the meta cluster results,
+, sorted by the meta cluster results, through

-this way is to see if any associations exist between certain settings
+in this way is to see if any associations exist between certain settings

 values and pairwise cluster solution similarities.
 If there are any